jbebe/fo4anomaly/README.md

 TODO:
-	Use SubDoor01Left instead of the white submarine door? --> NO, because the wall plug is not suitable :( SaugusSmokeMirageFX for gravity anomaly --> too slow, too big Sparks01SaugusFoundry --> for fire anomaly
+	[SKIPPED] Use SubDoor01Left instead of the white submarine door? --> NO, because the wall plug is not suitable :( [DONE] SaugusSmokeMirageFX for gravity anomaly --> too slow, too big [DONE] Sparks01SaugusFoundry --> for fire anomaly
-	TrapElectricArcTarget --> TrapElectricalArc
-		MuzElectricalTrap.nif
-		TrapElectricArcTarget.nif
+	npc.PushActorAway(npc, 0) for enabling ragdoll (or just force ragdoll phy) add flames to the anomaly: FlameThrowerProjectileSprayVaporizer01.nif
+	FXSmokeStackSteam02Half for flame

 Sidorovich voice lines